Belkasoft was extremely lucky to work on this article with Kevin Stenger, a digital forensic examiner who investigated the case of Casey Anthony.

 Browser history analysis

-The search terms were quite disturbing and included 'how to make chloroform' and 'neck breaking'.
-The prosecution supposed that Anthony used chloroform to make her daughter unconscious, and then suffocated her using duct tape.
-The software, which was used for the computer analysis, gave 84 results for the search for 'chloroform', meaning she searched for chloroform 84 times.
+The search terms were quite disturbing and included search terms used in Google for 'how to make chloroform' and 'neck breaking' among others.
+The prosecution supposed that Anthony used chloroform to make her daughter unconscious.
+The software, which was used for the computer analysis, also listed84 visits to a website which referenced making 'chloroform'.

-The software used for the analysis was called 'CacheBack', and its author was an ex-law enforcement officer.
+Four separate forensic examination tools were used to try and examine the Firefox artifact.
+All four produced differing results.
+Among the software used for the analysis was a tool called 'CacheBack', and its author was an ex-law enforcement officer.
 CacheBack analyzed Internet Explorer history of the desktop computer, which was seized from Anthony's home and gave the result described above.

 CacheBack user interface